ritog/harmonic/README.md

 - **`pendulum_tensor.py`**: A PyTorch-compatible implementation of the pendulum dynamics for efficient batch processing.
 - **`rigid_simulator_implicit.py`**: Simulates the pendulum's trajectory using the ground truth dynamics and an semi-implicit Euler integrator.
 - **`rigid_simulator_HNN.py`**: Simulates the pendulum's trajectory using the pre-trained HNN model.
-- **`dist_dynamic.py`**: Demonstrates Liouville's theorem by evolving a distribution of initial states in phase space and showing that the volume is preserved.

 ### Artifacts
 - **`hamiltonian_nn_1.pth`**: The saved weights of a trained HNN model.